-Meet the teen who swam 28 miles around Manhattan for charity
+Teen swims 28 miles around Manhattan for charity

 CLICK HERE TO GET THE FOX NEWS APP

-Angel became the youngest girl to climb Mount Kilimanjaro at just 10 years old, and last year, the marathon swimmer successfully swam across the Catalina Channel.
+Angel became one of the youngest girls to climb Mount Kilimanjaro when she was 10 years old, and last year the marathon swimmer successfully swam across the Catalina Channel.

 Her next goal is the English Channel – the only challenge left before she completes open water swimming’s triple crown.